AmmarElsherif2021/COOP/README.md

 [requested, in progress, done].
 It is a must to set WIP limitations in the creation process.

-### 3.2.2 <create story card>
+### 3.2.2 Create story card
-Admin users can create a card that represents a single story of a feature or a single requirement. it contains the requirement description, date of creation, author, date of last modification.
+Admin users can create a card that represents a single story of a feature or a single requirement. it contains the requirement description, date of creation, author, and date of last modification.
 The story card is ready then to inherit one or more task cards related to the requirement assigned in the story card.
-Also selecting a specific color for the is guaranteed to divide different requirements and their related tasks into lanes which helps in organizing parallel work processing and managing.
+Also selecting a specific color is guaranteed to divide different requirements and their related tasks into lanes which helps in organizing parallel work processing and managing.

-### 3.2.3<build task>
+### 3.2.3 Build task
  It occurs when the admin user drags a single story card from one column into another, the < Story Card> inherits a . contains a Reporting text box for managers and workers to use in reporting and feedback and drive